Coarctation of the Aorta (COA) in Children

 increased risk in families with a history of left-sided heart obstructive lesions.

-What are the symptoms of COA?
+What are the symptoms of COA in a child?

 These are the most common symptoms of coarctation of the aorta: